csusbdt/cse/programs/computer-systems/index.md

 - [Flowchart of Course Dependencies for the Graphics Programming Option, 2012/14][graphics-12]
 - [Descriptions and Flowcharts for Prior Years][archive]
 - [Program Objectives and Student Outcomes][outcomes]

+Program requirements change from year to year.
+Students need to complete course requirements according to the academic year they last declared their major.
+This information is included on the [PAWS Report][paws].

 ### Elective Coursework Application Forms